moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 In general, DIA provides a reliable and verifiable bridge between off-chain data from various sources and on-chain smart contracts that can be used to build a variety of financial dApps.
 DApp developers who want to leverage DIA oracles can access the published data on Moonbeam.
 DIA offers data about traditional financial assets and cryptocurrencies.
+[Read our documentation](https://docs.diadata.org) to learn about our methodologies, API, oracles, and how to contribute.

 ## Supported Assets